Meeting the Burden: The Predominance Requirement in Pharmaceutical Class Actions

 In certifying the class for trial, the district court acknowledged that some members of the class (as many as 10%) had suffered no injury, but it considered that number de minimis, and held that the uninjured class members could be removed post-trial by a claims administrator.

 In reviewing this certification, the US Court of Appeals for the First Circuit focused on the 10% figure.
-Referencing the submission by Warner’s expert, Analysis Group Managing Principal Bruce Strombom, the appeals court emphasized the number of potentially uninjured class members and the factually intensive and individualized review of consumers’ behavior necessary to make that determination, as detailed in the figure below.
+Referencing the submission by Warner’s expert, Analysis Group Senior Advisor Bruce Strombom, the appeals court emphasized the number of potentially uninjured class members and the factually intensive and individualized review of consumers’ behavior necessary to make that determination, as detailed in the figure below.

 Ultimately it was both the magnitude of uninjured class members and the complexity of separating them from the injured plaintiffs that convinced the appeals court that the injury was not capable of class-wide proof.
 In reversing the district court’s certification of the class, the First Circuit wrote that